 DevStat will request banking information of the student to process the payment.

-DevStat will make the transfers to a bank account on student’s name, and keep the proof of payments to participants, as they constitute original documents that may be subject to the checks and audits provided for in Art.II.24 of the General Conditions applicable to the contract.
+DevStat will make the transfers to a bank account in the student’s name and keep the proof of payments as they constitute original documents that may be subject to the checks and audits provided for in Art.II.24 of the General Conditions applicable to the contract.

-Please note that contact persons are listed under each Traineeship offer in the website emos.devstat.com.
+Please note that contact persons of each specific traineeship are listed under each Traineeship offer on the website emos.devstat.com.
 For any communication with DevStat, the contact details are the following: